 G6 Arcadia.

 "Thanks."
-Curt.
+She said curtly.
 She then walked away.

 "Thank you, Liam!"
 Edmund.

-"You're welcome, Ed!
+"You are welcome, Ed!
 See you both around."

 Edmund glanced at her.
 Do you truly despise the palace life so much?